rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 In the above example, information such as the `userId` and `email` along with the [**contextual information**](https://docs.rudderstack.com/rudderstack-api/api-specification/rudderstack-spec/common-fields#javascript-sdk) is captured.

 {% hint style="info" %}
 Note that the user's IP address is not automatically collected by the SDK.
-Instead, it is filled in by RudderStack when it receives the client-side events.
+Instead, it is filled in by the RudderStack server when it receives the client-side events.
 {% endhint %}

 {% hint style="warning" %}